LUCIT-Systems-and-Development/unicorn-binance-websocket-api/tools/icinga/README.md

 ## Monitoring
 ### Status
 OK, WARNING, CRITICAL or UNKOWN
-- WARNING: on restarts, available updates
+- WARNING: on restarts, available updates (UNICORN Binance WebSocket API and UnicornFy)
 - CRITICAL: crashed streams
 - UNKOWN: the check_command is not able to connect to the monitoring API services